kashifimran/math-editor/README.md

 An equation editor for creating mathematical and scientific documents.

-The goal of this project is to provide a free alternative to expensive commercial products like MathType.
+Math Editor is a free alternative to expensive commercial products like MathType.
+It allows you to typeset almost all kinds of equations.